 - Set a future date to evaluate the situation and to re-negotiate any differences if necessary.

 These steps sound very simple, but to make them work, you need to stay calm, positive and flexible.

 The key to a successful dispute resolution is effective communication.
 To resolve conflict, communicate with each other on a one-to-one equal basis, and avoid behavior that will break down communication.

 Remember, start early and try to be open and understanding.
 It will make everyone's program experience manageable and memorable.
 If you try these techniques but are still experiencing conflict in your apartment, don’t allow the situation to escalate.
-The Disney Internships and Programs Service Center can offer additional assistance, including mediation counseling.
+The Disney Internships and Programs Service Center/ Programs Office can offer additional assistance, including mediation counseling.
 Please ask for help!